 - 25 g egg about half an egg

 - Make the Tangzhong: combine flour and milk in a pan and heat it on medium heat, constantly mixing until a paste forms.
 Transfer to a bowl and let cool completely.

 - Mix sourdough discard and egg into the Tanzhong.
-Combine bread flour, all purpose flour, sugar and salt and add to the wet mixture.
+Combine flour, sugar and salt and add to the wet mixture.
 A sticky dough should form.
 Keep kneading until the dough cleans from the side bowl.
 Add butter and squeeze it into the dough.
 The dough will come apart but will come back together– continue to knead until a smooth elastic ball forms. ~10 minutes by hand.
 Lightly oil the dough, cover and let rise ~3-4 hrs or until the dough looks soft and puffy.

 - Preheat oven to 350F.
 Make the egg wash by beating egg and water together.
 Brush the top of the buns with the egg wash, sprinkle with with sesame seeds.
 Bake for about 15 minutes or until the top is golden brown.